-If you've already heard about this new venture and are interested in their availability rather than plough through the full story of how my glassware range all came about and what it comprises, see here.
+18 September 2018 If you've already heard about my glassware and are interested in their availability rather than plough through the full story of how the range came about and what it comprises, see here.

 The story is that I was approached almost a year ago by a young designer Richard Brendon (below left) with quite a reputation for craftsmanship, so much so he is part of the Walpole initiative to promote British luxury goods abroad.
 Having made a name for himself with top-quality bone china, based on classic designs, and whisky glasses, he said he wanted to co-operate with me on a range of wine glasses.

 Partly because I was about to go off to France for the summer, I rather fobbed him off, pointing him in the direction of the wine-glass specialists I admire, Zalto, Riedel and John Jenkins.
 But we did get together when I was back in London at the end of August and I liked him and his marketing right-hand woman Lily Colman Osborn and their approach.
 Because I thought it would be fun to create something perfect with these people, and was won over by their professionalism and the quality of their work, I started to think about my ideal qualities as far as wine glasses are concerned (many of which will be obvious to you if you are a committed wine lover):

 - gossamer-thin glass with a particularly thin rim to put the taster in as close communication with the liquid as possible, so my glass had to be individually mouth-blown by skilful, experienced artisans

 - a stem that is tall enough to allow even the big-handed to swirl comfortably without affecting the temperature of the wine, but thick enough to preclude easy breakage, and short enough to fit easily into a dishwasher and on a shelf in a normal domestic cupboard

 - dishwasher-friendly (this is almost my personal number one requirement; we use so many glasses)